bengotow/nylas-n1-composer-tone-analysis/README.md

 2. Clone this repository (Make sure you have `git` installed and available in your system path)

-3. From the menu, select `Developer > Install a Package Manually...` From the dialog, choose the directory of this plugin to install it!
+3. From N1's menu, select `Developer > Install a Package Manually...` From the dialog, choose the directory of this plugin to install it!

    > When you install packages, they're moved to `~/.nylas/packages`,